Is Thean Chun a must-go in Ipoh? Why is it so famous and what are you missing out on if you don’t check this place out?

-As Ipoh residents, we’ve been here many times and here is our take on Thean Chun Restaurant.
+As Ipoh residents, we’ve been here many times and here is our take on this local eatery.

-Both Thean Chun Coffee Shop and next-door neighbor, Restoran Kong Heng have been around for decades (since the 1950s).
+Both Thean Chun and its next-door neighbor, Restoran Kong Heng have been around for decades (since the 1950s).

-Restoran Kong Heng is famous for fried kuey teow with duck egg, popiah, and Wuyi tea egg.
-While Thean Chun Coffee Shop’s success can mainly be attributed to its gai se hor fun stall.
-Although, the pork satay and caramel custard are also crowd favorites.
+Restoran Kong Heng is famous for fried kuey teow with duck egg, popiah, and their herbal tea egg.
+While Thean Chun Coffee Shop’s success is attributed to the long-standing gai se hor fun stall.
+Although, pork satay and caramel custard are also crowd favorites.

-PS: Kong Heng also has gai se hor fun and it’s a decent alternative if Thean Chun Coffee Shop happens to be closed.
+PS: Kong Heng also has gai se hor fun and it’s a decent alternative if Thean Chun happens to be closed.

 This is one of the most difficult areas in Ipoh to find parking.
 Count yourself lucky if it takes you less than 5 minutes to find a parking spot close to the restaurant.